EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 otherwise privileged, must be removed by the reviewing court before the document may be produced.

-Although these cases seem to conflate two theories --- waiver of an existing privilege and absence of an intent to maintain confidentiality in the first place --- we think under either theory the IRS cases are inapposite; the government much too facilely claims that the six documents are merely "details" underlying past or future returns.
+Although these cases seem to conflate two theories---waiver of an existing privilege and absence of an intent to maintain confidentiality in the first place---we think under either theory the IRS cases are inapposite; the government much too facilely claims that the six documents are merely "details" underlying past or future returns.
 To be sure, virtually all the material in the documents reflects adjusting entries in Company's books, which have been or will be reported to the IRS.
-84 But the crucial significance of the documents --- and the apparent reason the government wishes to present them to the grand jury
+84 But the crucial significance of the documents---and the apparent reason the government wishes to present them to the grand jury
 --- is that they suggest Company made the adjusting entries on the advice of counsel (after the investigation commenced).